Horror of Dracula starring Christopher Lee, Peter Cushing

 But, there are dangers in the castle besides Dracula himself, as Jonathon soon discovers.

-Jonathon Harker is “rescued” by the count from the undead bride.
+Jonathon Harker is “rescued” by the Count from the undead bride.
 And is actually working as a double agent, hoping to put an end to Dracula’s evil once and for all.
 A plan he’s formed with Doctor Van Helsing.

 A plan, unfortunately, that doesn’t succeed.
 Harker’s discovered, and bitten by Dracula himself.
-He’s doomed now to become one of the walking dead … and still tries to destroy Dracula before he’s totally under his control But fails, Eventually, Van Helsing has to put a stake through the corpse of his friend’s heart, to free his eternal spirit.
+He’s doomed now to become one of the walking dead … And he still tries to destroy Dracula before he’s totally under his control But fails, Eventually, Van Helsing has to put a stake through the corpse of his friend’s heart, to free his eternal spirit.
 But Dracula is nothing if not vengeful …

 Dracula heads to England, where he plans to make Jonathon’s family pay.
 Including his sister Mina … And this is where the movie really begins.
 Van Helsing must try to protect Harker’s family, convince Jonathon’s brother-in-law of the seriousness of the situation, and put an end to the undead Count.